minimal Common Oncology Data Elements (mCODE) Implementation Guide

 1. Although not common practice, profiles can have MS flags at the very top level (see CancerPatient for example).

-2. Typically, data would reasonably be expected to conform to an mCODE profile SHOULD conform to that profile.
-This rule is intended to discourage an mCODE Data Sender from creating different representation for data that should fall into the scope of mCODE.
+2. Typically, data reasonably expected to conform to an mCODE profile SHOULD conform to that profile.
+This rule is intended to discourage an mCODE Data Sender from creating different representations for data that should fall into the scope of mCODE.
 Compliance to this kind of condition is difficult to enforce, so it is expressed as a SHOULD.

 4. When inheriting from another profile, it is possible to set the upper cardinality to zero on an element that was MS in the parent profile.
 For example, you could inherit from US Core Patient, but forbid the patient’s name for privacy reasons.
 In this case, neither Sender nor Receiver are expected to populate or support the element – in fact, it would be an error if the element were present.